5 Assured Ways to Maximize Revenue for your Salon (free Email Templates + Resources)

 Look at your service menu and identify which services have performed well for you from a profitability standpoint and which haven’t.

 These may be the services that have a high-profit margin, or maybe the ones that attract high-paying clients.

 - Focus more on the high-profitability services to optimize profits and staff commissions during restricted open hours.

 - You can also consider temporarily disabling services that you think might not be as rewarding.

 - You can limit timings for some services or set a few prerequisites for your clients before they come in.
 This way, each client might come prepared for their service which will help you wrap up their appointments faster and serve more clients in a day.
-(For ex: clients with a body waxing appointment can be informed about not putting a moisturizer before coming in.)
+(For example: clients with a body waxing appointment can be informed about not putting on a moisturizer before coming in.)

-Launch new services based on customer demand
+B. Launch new services based on customer demand

 1) Start your salon-at-home services

 Providing your salon services to your clients at home can be a good alternative to in-salon appointments and help you adapt your salon business to the situation.

 A few things to consider before you start: